IsmailBrtit/Tech4MentalHealth/README.md

 **Dataset**

-Load Data: Import the training and test datasets
-Find the dataset here: [Zindi Tech4MentalHealth Dataset.](https://zindi.africa/competitions/basic-needs-basic-rights-kenya-tech4mentalhealth/data) .
+The dataset used for training and testing can be accessed here:  [Zindi Tech4MentalHealth Dataset.](https://zindi.africa/competitions/basic-needs-basic-rights-kenya-tech4mentalhealth/data) .

 **Files Included**

-notebook.ipynb: Jupyter Notebook containing the full workflow.
+notebook.ipynb: Jupyter Notebook containing the full workflow, including data preprocessing, model training, and evaluation.

 **Note on Submission File**